trustRootOrg/sdk/docs/attestation-flow.md

 # Attestation Flow

-This document describes the attestation verification flow for autonomous agents using the Ethereum Attestation Service (EAS) to verify a counterparty agent’s identity (`nostrPubkey`) and code (`codeCid`) against approved and audited registries.
-The flow focuses on the verification process, excluding schema registration and attestation creation, and does not involve fetching code from IPFS.
+This document describes the attestation verification flow for autonomous agents using the TrustRoot protocol to verify a counterparty agent’s identity (`nostrPubkey`) and code (`codeCid`) against approved and audited registries.
+The flow focuses on the verification process, excluding schema registration and attestation creation.
 It leverages the schemas defined in [Schemas](./schemas.md) and incorporates resolver enforcement and proposal validation for approvals.

-**Remark on Governance Transition**: During the initial **guardant period** (a transitional phase to bootstrap the system), approvals are managed using the **Trusted Agent Approval** and **Trusted Auditor Approval** schemas, attested by a single trusted attestor without a resolver contract.
+** **Remark on Governance Transition**: During the initial **guardant period** (a transitional phase to bootstrap the system), approvals are managed using the **Trusted Agent Approval** and **Trusted Auditor Approval** schemas, attested by a single trusted attestor without a resolver contract.
 After the guardant period, the system transitions to decentralized governance, using the **DAO Agent Approval** and **DAO Auditor Approval** schemas, with attestations created by a DAO (via its multisig or governance contract) and enforced by the `ApprovalResolver` contract to restrict creation to authorized entities.

 ## Overview